Nicola1971/AutoEvoBackup/README.md

 # Plugin System Events:

-You run the plugin at any modx evo system events and run the backup for one or more events.
+You can run the plugin at any modx evo system events and run the backup for one or more events.
 Some suggested events:

 * OnManagerLogin // backup just after a user login